ptchau2003/terraform-build-a-scale-system/README.md

 ```
 ### Release the CPU stress and see the auto-scaling in
 ```
 WaitingForELBConnectionDraining	Terminating EC2 instance: XXXXXXXXX - Waiting For ELB Connection Draining.
-At 2020-09-12T10:16:52Z a monitor alarm TargetTracking-TestBed-AlarmLow-7ef02880-c8af-454a-8f51-01210bcc7efd in state ALARM triggered policy CPU changing the desired capacity from 3 to 2.
+At 2020-09-12T10:16:52Z a monitor alarm TargetTracking-TestBed-AlarmLow-XXXXXXXXXXXXXXXXXXXXXXXXXXX in state ALARM triggered policy CPU changing the desired capacity from 3 to 2.
 At 2020-09-12T10:17:02Z an instance was taken out of service in response to a difference between desired and actual capacity, shrinking the capacity from 3 to 2.
 At 2020-09-12T10:17:02Z instance XXXXXXXXXXXXX was selected for termination.
 ```